valuevalk/audits/README.md

 ### Side projects:
 Launched https://audit-rewards.xyz/, a useful tool for calculating rewards in public contests on the most popular platforms.

+### Team/Collab Audits
+I've worked and continue to actively work with reputable web3 security companies like Zenith and Certora for collaborative private audits, including for Tier 1 protocols.

 ### Lead Judge ( in public security contests )

 | № | Date | Protocol |  Findings | Type | Competition Platform | More Details |